aiven/aiven-docs/docs/products/postgresql/concepts/upgrade-failover.md

 The DNS record pointing to primary server `SERVICE_NAME-PROJECT_NAME.aivencloud.com` remains unchanged during the recovery of the replica server.

+Recovery time can take up to 180 seconds depending on client side settings and when in the DNS TTL cycle the disconnection occurs.

 ## Controlled switchover during upgrades or migrations